alicolville/Weight-Tracker/readme.txt

 * Improvement: JS libraries are included for charts when needed.
 * Improvement: Target weight added to user search results.
 * Improvement: Removed redundant usage statistics being sent to YeKen.
-* Bug fix: Awards are now deleted when "Delete all data for this user" has been clicked.
+* Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
+* Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: Cache now invalidated correctly when updating meta fields.
 * Bug fix: Grid lines can now be toggled off for charts.
 * Bug fix: All text when on Widget settings is now translatable.